 Ding ding.
 Time for round two.
 When the Alba harvest ends, another important truffle harvest begins.
-The second most expensive and sought after truffle in the world is the black tuber melanosporum, also known as the Perigord winter black truffle.
+The second most expensive and sought after truffle in the world is the black tuber melanosporum, the Perigord winter black truffle.
 The best time to enjoy them is in January and February.
 Although it gets its name from Perigord in southwestern France, it also grows in Italy, known there as Dolce di Norcia, and is even cultivated in New Zealand.

 You can experience a truffle hunt in France, too, while staying at a Relais & Chateaux hotel (for some interesting tidbits about these hotels see my recent post on Portuguese pousadas), dining on these seasonal truffles paired with fine French cuisine.